Planning and building

-- keep an up-to-date record of the location and condition of asbestos-containing materials
+- Keep an up-to-date record of the location and condition of ACMs.

 - Assess the risk and prepare a plan to manage that risk.

 All parts of your property that are non-domestic will be subject to the regulations.
 Any private areas used only by the owner will be considered to be domestic and therefore not subject to the regulations.

 Your local authority